Linsey Dawn McKenzie

 Linsey Dawn McKenzie (born 7 August 1978) is an English glamour model, pornographic performer, and television personality who made her topless modelling debut in the Sunday Sport tabloid newspaper on her 16th birthday in 1994.
-Known for her naturally large breasts, she went on to feature in a wide range of adult magazines, websites, broadcast media, and videos, including hardcore pornography productions after 2000.
+Known for her naturally large breasts, she went on to feature in a wide range of adult magazines, websites, broadcast media, and videos, including pornography productions after 2000.

 She has attained minor celebrity status in the United Kingdom, where she has appeared on a number of mainstream television programmes, such as They Think It's All Over, I'm Famous and Frightened!, The Weakest Link, and Celebrity Four Weddings.
 She has also appeared in documentaries about the lives of glamour models and was featured in Martin Gooch's 2002 film Arthur's Amazing Things.

 Early life

-McKenzie was born in Brent, Middlesex and grew up in Wallington, Surrey.
+McKenzie was born in the London Borough of Brent and grew up in Wallington in the London Borough of Sutton.
 She is the youngest of three children.
 Her parents, Tony and Lesley McKenzie, divorced in 1987.

 Career

 In early 1994, when McKenzie was 15, she sent sample glamour photographs to local modelling agencies.
 She began her modelling career by glamour modelling and swimsuit work, intending to progress to topless modelling when she turned 16 later that year.
-At the time, under the Protection of Children Act of 1978, 16-year-olds could still legally model topless in England and Wales; the legal minimum age was raised to 18 by the Sexual Offences Act of 2003.

 As McKenzie approached her 16th birthday, the Sunday Sport tabloid newspaper expressed an interest in turning her topless debut into a media event.
 Throughout June and July 1994, it published pictures of McKenzie, counting down the days until it could legally show her topless.

 After she turned 16, McKenzie continued to model topless for the Daily Sport and the Sunday Sport.
 She also made Page 3 appearances in tabloid newspapers The Sun and The Daily Star; posed topless in lads' mags such as Loaded; appeared fully nude in British magazines such as Mayfair and Men Only; and performed in a variety of softcore videos.

 On 29 July 1995, shortly before her 17th birthday, McKenzie did a topless streak at a televised cricket match between England and the West Indies at Old Trafford.
 Wearing only a thong and a pair of trainers, she ran onto the field with the words "Only Teasing" written across her breasts.

-After McKenzie turned 18 in 1996, she made her North American modelling debut in the breast fetishism magazine Score, which marked the occasion by making McKenzie the cover girl of its December 1996 "50th Anniversary" issue.
+After McKenzie turned 18 in 1996, she made her North American modelling debut in the breast fetishism magazine Score, which marked the occasion by making McKenzie the cover girl of its December 1996 "5th Anniversary" issue.

 In the late 1990s, McKenzie was frequently featured on the adult-oriented channels L!VE TV and Television X. She continued to appear regularly in magazines, DVDs, Internet sites, and broadcast media until late 2004, when she took a break from modelling to have a child and undergo a breast reduction operation.

 A biography of McKenzie, Temptress: The Linsey Dawn McKenzie Story, was published in 2015.